wharfkit/website/src/lib/docs/Upgrading.md

 ### Remove @wharfkit peer dependencies you added

 No `@wharfkit/*` package declares another `@wharfkit/*` package as a peer dependency.
-Plugins used to declare `@wharfkit/session`, and `@wharfkit/wallet-plugin-cloudwallet` also declared `@wharfkit/antelope`.
+Before 4.0.0, plugins declared `@wharfkit/session` as a peer dependency, and `@wharfkit/wallet-plugin-cloudwallet` also declared `@wharfkit/antelope`.
 Both are normal, exact-pinned dependencies in 4.0.0.

 If you added a `@wharfkit/*` entry to your own `package.json` only to satisfy a peer warning, and your code never imports it, remove the entry.
-Nothing errors when a stale entry stays, so this is the step most often missed.
-A stale entry with an old range is also the most common way to end up with two copies of a package after the upgrade.
+Nothing errors when a stale entry stays.
+A stale entry with an old range can leave two copies of a package in your tree after the upgrade.

 Keep the entries for packages you import directly.
 An application that calls `new SessionKit(...)` still depends on `@wharfkit/session`.

 `@wharfkit/svelte-components` keeps its `svelte` and `tailwindcss` peer dependencies.
-The policy covers `@wharfkit/*` packages only.
+The change covers `@wharfkit/*` peer dependencies only.

 ### Remove resolutions and overrides you added

 If you pinned a `@wharfkit/*` package through yarn `resolutions`, npm `overrides`, or pnpm `overrides` to force deduplication or to silence a peer conflict, delete those entries and reinstall.
-They pin versions that no longer exist in the graph, and they can reintroduce the duplicate they were added to prevent.
+Those entries pin versions that are not in the 4.0.0 graph, and they can reintroduce the duplicate they were added to prevent.

 ### Node.js version

-Every 4.0.0 package declares `engines: {"node": ">=20.19.0"}`, and the SDK needs a JavaScript environment with `BigInt` and WebCrypto.
-Browser bundlers that consume ES modules meet that requirement.
+Every 4.0.0 package declares `engines: {"node": ">=20.19.0"}`.
+In the browser, the SDK needs `BigInt` and WebCrypto, which every browser released since 2020 provides.
 Projects that cannot move to a supported Node.js version can stay on the 1.x line:

 ```
 npm install @wharfkit/antelope@1